-The mission statement is intended to provide a brief description of the purpose of the division of Academic Affairs, the academic heart of the University.
-The Mission Statement was approved through the SU Cabinet level in spring 2012.
+The mission statement is intended to provide a brief description of the purpose of the division of Academic Affairs, the academic heart of SU.

 Student learning is at the center of the academic mission of Shippensburg University.
-The personal attention given to each student both inside and outside the classroom distinctly reflects this philosophy.
+The personal attention given to each student both inside and outside of the classroom distinctly reflects this philosophy.
 Student learning is fostered through disseminating knowledge, developing and enhancing communications skills, creating awareness of the interdependence among people and ideas, stimulating creativity, encouraging critical inquiry, creating openness to differences, and developing individual learning skills and habits.
 Shippensburg's personal approach to student learning is reflected in small classes and laboratories, collaborative classroom settings, faculty-student research, team-based projects, internships, service learning, study abroad, independent study, and pre-professional programs.

 Shippensburg University creates a community of scholars by anchoring students in a discipline and introducing them to the vibrant intellectual excitement of the university.
-Preparing students to live and work in a world of evolving technologies and global influences through quality intellectual experiences is deeply embedded in the curriculum.
-The major programs of study, structured according to academic and professional standards, prepare students to embark on careers and advanced study, to be thoughtful leaders, and to engage constructively in the global society.
+Through quality intellectual experiences and its curriculum, Shippensburg University prepares students to live and work in a world of evolving technologies and global influences.
+The major programs of study, structured according to academic and professional standards, prepare students to embark on careers as well as advanced study, to be thoughtful leaders, and to engage constructively in the global society.